Dotneteer/kliveide/README.md

     - Using web technologies to create a decent UI with a powerful emulator that provides space for excessive hardware emulation (ZX Spectrum Next) (&check;)
     - Ability to measure how WebAssembly plays its role on this area. (_Note_: So far measures show that the native WA implementation is about three times faster than the tuned JavaScript implementation.) (&check;)
     - An easy to use API to support integration with external apps, main focus on VS Code. (&check;)
-2. A series of POC-pieces to find out which VS Code extensibility tools suit the best for particular pieces of the IDE:
+2. (**Close to accomplishment**) A series of POC-pieces to find out which VS Code extensibility tools suit the best for particular pieces of the IDE:
     - Z80 Disassembly (&check;)
     - ZX Spectrum live memory map (&check;)
+    - Z80 Assembly/Boriel's BASIC source code development experience (&check;)
+    - Compilation (Z80 Assembler, Boriel's BASIC integration) &mdash; using/implementing an excellent Z80 Assembler (&check;)
+    - Tape handling experience (&check;)
     - Z80/Boriel's BASIC source code/Z80 Disassembly debugging experience (breakpoints, stepping modes, watching register and symbol values, etc.)
-    - Z80 Assembly/Boriel's BASIC source code development experience
-    - Compilation (Z80 Assembler, Boriel's BASIC integration) &mdash; using/implementing an excellent Z80 Assembler
-    - Tape handling experience
 3. The first public version of the Klive IDE with these features:
     - Running and debugging ZX Spectrum 48 code with the three software components working in orchestration.
-    - Z80 Assembly integration (syntax highlighting and compilation)
+    - Z80 Assembly integration (syntax highlighting and compilation) (&check;)
 4. A Klive IDE version that provides feature-parity with SpectNetIDE
 5. Moving toward ZX Spectrum Next